nasa/DERT/dert/doc/README.txt

 DERT
 Desktop Exploration of Remote Terrain
-2016
+2017

 SYSTEM REQUIREMENTS:

-DERT requires 64-bit Java 1.8 JRE.
+DERT requires 64-bit Java 1.7 or later.
+However, all releases have been built with the Java 1.8 JDK so the Java 1.8 JRE is required.
+Rebuild DERT to use an earlier JRE.
 Mac OS X 10.11.6 and Red Hat Linux 6 have been tested successfully.

 A 3-button mouse is recommended.
-Mac users may need to install the Java JDK to set the default Java JRE.

 INSTALLATION:

 Install DERT by unzipping the zip file and placing the resulting directory in your desired location.
 The directory may be placed anywhere but should remain intact.
 Do not move or rearrange any files.
-You may edit the dert script file to set the Java path and/or change the memory allocation.

 DERT may be installed in a central location for multiple users.
 Put the dert directory in the user's path.

-WARNING: The path to dert should not contain any spaces.
+The path to dert should not contain any spaces.

+As mentioned above the release requires Java 1.8.
+The dert command uses the default java.
+Mac users may need to install the Java JDK to set the default Java JRE.
+Mac users may run the command "/usr/libexec/java_home -V" to see what they have installed.
+If you do not have the default java set to 1.8 or later but have it on your system, you may edit the dert and layerfactory scripts to put 1.8 in your path.

+You may also edit the dert script to change the memory allocation (see below).

-A script called "get_kernels" is included.
-Run this script to download SPICE kernels from NAIF if the kernels subdirectory of the dert directory is empty or absent.
+A script called "get_kernels" is included in the installation directory.
+Run this script to download the SPICE kernels from NAIF if the kernels subdirectory of the dert directory is empty or absent.

 EXECUTION:

-To execute DERT on a Mac double-click on the dert application or run the dert script found in the installation directory.
+To execute DERT on a Mac double-click on the dert application or run the dert script found in the installation directory (if you don't have Java 1.8 set as the default).
 To execute DERT on Linux, run the dert script found in the installation directory.
 See the user guide for more information.